Kharsia: Economy

 Kharsia has witnessed major changes in its economic activities in last decade.
 It has very elaborate type of economy ranging from agriculture activities to ispat and power industries.
 Power plants have been installed around the city which are driving the financial system of the town and villages.

+Government

+Kharsia is one of the 90 Legislative Assembly constituencies of Chhattisgarh.
+Kharsia is considered to be a strongest stronghold Indian National Congress in Chhattisgarh state.
+Umesh Nandkumar Patel is mla from Kharasia assembly constituency.

 Transport

 Kharsia is a station on the Tatanagar–Bilaspur section of Howrah-Nagpur-Mumbai line.
 It is also connected to major cities like Bilaspur, Raipur, Raigarh, Jharsuguda, Ambikapur through state and national highways.